hatfieldlibrary/tagger-2/README.md

 ## Microservice

-Tagger itself is not a fullstack, out-of-the-box publishing solution.
+Tagger itself is not an out-of-the-box publishing solution.
 It is best thought of as a microservice that shares information with external clients or other services over the network.
 External clients can access information such as:

  * All Collections
  * The Collections in an Area